alessandre74/rentx-mobile/README.md

 ## 📄 License

 Este projeto está sob a licença MIT.
-Consulte a licença [LICENSE](LICENSE.md) para mais informações.